 According to Kristin Moyer (Gartner), companies with incorrect transformation mindsets often find their digital initiatives either regress, underperform or fail.

 People's beliefs about digital change can significantly influence their engagement in, or withdrawal from, your company's digital transformation initiatives.
 So much so, a correct mindset helps your employees see digital transformation as an opportunity for professional growth.
 But, at the same time, an incorrect one can let them believe it is infringing on their ability to display competency.

 - Treating digital transformation as an event and not as a journey.

-- CEOs, CTOs and digital leaders are not taking the lead or set the tone.
+- CEOs, CTOs, and digital leaders are not taking the lead or setting the tone.

 - Treating digital transformation as a necessary evil.

 While most people oppose changes, digital leaders and CEOs can play a crucial role in bringing about the mindset change needed for successful transformations.

 Have you figured out your "whys" towards digital transformation?
 Do you plan to adopt digital transformation because every other company seems to be doing it, and you don't want to stay behind?

 Many leaders view digital transformation as an upgraded term for what their IT department does.
 Yet many others focus on digital activities specific to other functions like marketing or sales.